mpacer/pycon2017/pycon.md

         Requires-Python: >=2.5,<2.7

-Ok !
-That's great can we use it ?
-And how to use it ?
+Great!
+How do we use it?

 --

 ## Pypi

+Pip should get Require-Python info **before** downloading the sdist.

+Pip does that via the `/simple/` repository url:

-Pretty easy, we want pip to have access to that **before** downloading the sdist, because we don't want to download all the sourcedist just to discover they are not compatible right ?
+Note: No need to download all sdists just to discover they are incompatible.

-Pip does that via `/simple/` repository url:

 --